agency-kit/notion-cms/README.md

 # _The_ Notion CMS

-Turn notion into a full-fledged CMS with this utility set.
+Turn Notion into a full-fledged Headless CMS with this utility set.

 ## Install